space-wizards/website-content/content/about/faq/_index.md

 ### Q: Can I Help?
 Of course!
 Our [Discord](https://discord.gg/MwDDf6t) server is the best place to ask questions and get help.
 We also have guides on our [Dev Wiki](https://hackmd.io/@ss14/docs) on [getting setup](https://hackmd.io/@ss14/docs/getting-set-up) and [coding](https://hackmd.io/@ss14/docs/howdoicode).

-### Q: Will the main SS14 servers have round-start playable races other than humans?
+### Q: Will the main SS14 servers have round-start playable species other than humans?
 No, but the functionality will be there for other servers.

 <details>